namiri-tech/docs-rdme-ng/docs/FIRS e-Invoicing System/firs-e-invoice-flow.md

 ## e-Invoice steps

 1. [Create Invoice](ref:post_invoices)
-2. The IRN is generated on DigiTax system
+2. The Invoice Reference Number (IRN) is generated on DigiTax
    * This marks the invoice as **DRAFT status**
 3. Validate invoice request is sent to FIRS e-invoicing system
    * This marks the invoice as **PENDING status**